Health Care Reform Dashboard

 HHS Clarifies Applicability of HIPAA Privacy Rule to COVID-19 Vaccination Status Requests

-Posted in Healthcare, HIPAA, HIPAA and Data Security, Wellness Programs
+Posted in COVID-19, Healthcare, HIPAA, HIPAA and Data Security, Wellness Programs

 The U.S. Department of Health and Human Services (HHS) has released guidance to address how the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule applies to various entities’ requests for information related to an individual’s COVID-19 vaccination status.
 HHS emphasized that the Privacy Rule applies only to covered entities, including health plans and most [&hellip… Continue Reading »